imagineMaggots/papers/docs/paper-syntax.md

 If you need access to the top-right corner specifically use:
 \#top-right ...
 ... can either be a text (which on overflow will find the next possible empty cell below, which it can write into).
-Starting a paragraph in the right third of the page should only produce text in this third.
-Unless specified !!! where to place next paragraph? needs more interpretation/thought !!!
+Starting a paragraph in the right third of the page should only produce text in this third (column).

+Besides a division of the document into thirds horizontally (i.e. three columns) a lot of scientific publications print their works/papers in two columns.
+This feature will be added as well.
+It is implicitely usable by stating \#left instead of \#center-left.

+#### Connecting cells
+\#cell1+\#cell2 (?)

 ### Structural Images (across document)